 1971 Crustacean plankton of 146 alpine and subalpine lakes in Western Canada.
 Journal of the Fisheries Research Board of Canada 28:311-321.

 Anderson, T.

-New species from ancient caves National Wildlife 48: 14-16.
+2010 RARE FINDS-New species from ancient caves-Biologists exploring California's underworld are discovering a host of new species as well as threats to cave habitat.
+National Wildlife 48: 14-16.

 Andrews, E.D.